Local Information

 Health Insurance: Obviously, you should inquire about this before you arrive.

 Emergencies: The emergency number in Italy is 112.
-The University of Pisa’s guide to medical care for international students is here.
+The University of Pisa guide to medical care for international students is here.

 Money: You should discuss the best way to make transactions in Italy with your bank before you arrive.
 You may need to pay for small purchases in cash.

 Holidays: The 2’nd of June is a national holiday (Festa della Repubblica) in Italy, and hence it might be wise to make any travel arrangements for this day in advance.
-There are significant official ceremonies in Rome to mark this occasion.
-The last day of talks in the conference is the 13’th of June because the 16’th of June is a local holiday, the Luminara di San Ranieri, in Pisa.
+There are also significant official ceremonies in Rome to mark this occasion.
+The last day of talks in the conference is the 13’th of June because the16’th of June is a local holiday, the Luminara di San Ranieri, in Pisa.
+European elections are June 8-9, and Trenitalia offers discounts to people returning home to vote.

-Driving: Please consult with your hotel.
-The use of a car in the historical center of the city is restricted.
+Driving: The use of a car in the historical center of the city is restricted.

 Bus/Train: Pisa has two train stations (Centrale and San Rossore, which is closer to the Piazza dei Miracoli).
 Train tickets can be bought online, at the station or an automatic machine.
 Please be sure to stamp a paper ticket before you get on the train (and sign in if your online ticket requires this).
 You can buy bus tickets at the tabacchi.